 Statistical analysis

 One-way analysis of variance (ANOVA) was carried out to access the statistically significant differences in the element contents of different GI rice (P ≤ 0.05).
 Raw data was first scaled by taking logarithmic transformation and then subjected to unsupervised PCA, as an initial step to visually uncover hidden information.
 Two machine learning algorithms, RF and SVM were implemented for the construction of classifiers with all six types of GI rice.
 RF was first introduced by Breiman20 and it is made of a collection decision trees, which are generated from original dataset using bootstrap partition.
 SVM makes classifications by projecting the input vectors into a high dimensional space, and finding a hyperplane that could separate different classes21.
-For feature selection, ReliefF22,23 was utilized to determine how much each feature is contributing to the over classification.
+For feature selection, ReliefF22,23 was utilized to determine how much each feature is contributing to the overall classification.

-The 131 samples were split into a training set (n=104) and a testing set (n=27).
-The ReliefF algorithm was used to rank the features and applied only to the training dataset to avoid selection bias (e.g. over-optimistic prediction)24.
-Following this, A xx -validation was then conducted for xx times on the training set to obtain optimal classifiers.Briefly, forward selection (citation?) coupled with grid-search cross-validation (citation?) were implemented and only stop when adding of top ranking features could not increase the (training) prediction accuracy; meanwhile, all possible combinations of the hyperparameters were tested for classifier optimization25.
-Eventually, the optimal classifiers with selected features was independently validated by the testing setSee Figure XX for the pipeline for
+The 131 samples were split in a stratified fashion into a training set (n=104) and a testing set (n=27).
+The ReliefF algorithm was used to rank the features and was applied only to the training set to avoid selection bias (e.g. over-optimistic prediction)24.
+Following this, a 10-fold cross-validation was conducted on the training set to obtain optimal classifiers.
+Forward selection during grid-search cross-validation were implemented based on the ranking obtained by ReliefF algorithm for feature selection; meanwhile, all possible combinations of the hyperparameters were tested for classifier optimization25 (insert table for chosen hyperparameters).
+Eventually, the optimal classifiers with selected features only were independently validated on the testing set.
+See Figure XX for the pipeline for xxx.

-All analyses were carried out by R (R Core Team, 2019), RStudio (v3.5.1, Boston, MA, USA) and Python (v3.7, Python Core Team) with additional packages:dplyr26, factoextra27, and FSelector27, sklearn (Python), skrebate (Python), numpy (Python) and ).pandas (Python).
+All analyses were carried out by R (R Core Team, 2019), RStudio (v3.5.1, Boston, MA, USA) and Python (v3.7, Python Core Team) with additional packages:dplyr (R)26, factoextra (R)27, FSelector (R)27, sklearn (Python), skrebate (Python), numpy (Python) and pandas (Python).

 RESULTS AND DISCUSSION